 Gardeners for P.Kohli & Co., in Kashmir in 2012

-In addition to the seed offered on a per packet basis within his catalogues, Chris has led 27 plant-hunting and scientific expeditions to different regions of the Himalaya,
+In addition to the seed offered on a per packet basis within my catalogues, I have led 28 plant-hunting and scientific expeditions to different regions of the Himalaya.

 (See SEEDS FOR THE CONNOISSEUR section of this web-site for further details) and this lovely Tibetan Larkspur during his 2011 expedition - who wouldn't wish to grow them in their garden?
 Chris has proven to be a popular and versatile public-speaker, having delivered hundreds of entertaining and informative lectures around the UK.
 His latest digital presentations appeal to garden clubs, specialist horticultural societies along with more general audiences such as National Trust Centres and U3A groups.
 He has undertaken lecture tours and speaking engagements in the USA, Canada, New Zealand, Norway, Switzerland, France, Ireland and India.
 Audiences now regularly remark that the images he shows at his lectures are amongst the best they have ever seen.